chrisgrieser/nvim-various-textobjs/README.md

 }
 ```

-When you prefer to set up your own keybindings, use this code and then see the [Configuration](#configuration) section for information on setting your own keymaps.
+If you prefer to set up your own keybindings, use this code and then see the [Configuration](#configuration) section for information on setting your own keymaps.

 ```lua
 -- lazy.nvim